 It’s a long haul, I know, getting through all this text.
 Are you still with me?

-You may have noticed that I am only sharing my experience after the relevant episode goes to air in WA – and, as episodes are aired, they are also released on the MasterChef Australia website, in case you are interested.
+You may have noticed that I am only sharing my experience after the relevant episode goes to air in WA.
+As episodes air, they are also shared to the MasterChef Australia website.

 Day 3: the fish markets.
 As we would discover, while the contestants up for elimination started their race through the fish markets, the rest of us got a little sleep-in.